hasura/graphql-engine/docs/graphql/manual/queries/multiple-queries.rst

   :depth: 1
   :local:

-If multiple queries are part of the same request, **they are executed parallelly**, the individual responses are collated and returned.
+If multiple queries are part of the same request, **they are executed in parallel**, the individual responses are collated and returned.
 You can fetch objects of different unrelated types in the same query.

 **For example**, fetch a list of ``authors`` and a list of ``articles``: